robotframework/robotframework-RFCP-syllabus/basics.md

 #### Controlling output files

-Several output files are created when execution completes, and all of them are somehow related to test/RPA task results.
+Several output files are created when execution completes, and all of them are somehow related to the test/RPA task results.
 [[User Guide: Output files][UG: Output files]]

 - `--outputdir`